chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Attack jvm successfully, uid: e2f204f6-4bed-4d92-aade-2b4a47b02e5d
 ```

-### Simulate the scenario of triggering faults by setting Byteman configuration files using command-line mode
+### Trigger faults by setting Byteman configuration files using command-line mode

 You can set the fault rules in the Byteman rule configuration file, and then inject the faults by specifying the path of the configuration file using Chaosd.
-Regarding to the Byteman rule configuration, refer to [byteman-rule-language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language).
+Regarding the Byteman rule configuration, refer to [byteman-rule-language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language).

-#### Commands for simulating the scenario of triggering faults by setting Byteman configuration files
+#### Commands for triggering faults by setting Byteman configuration files

+To see the usage and configuration items of the command that triggers faults by setting Byteman configuration files, run the following command:

 ```bash
 chaosd attack jvm rule-file --help